-- The diagrams do not depict speed reduction and advanced warning signage which must be included (see table 2.2 of AGTTM Part 3 for sign spacing). - The additional PREPARE TO STOP sign should be installed a distance provided in table 12 from the end of the queue. - It is recommended the PREPARE TO STOP sign T1-18B or Queued Traffic ahead multi-message sign (MMS-ADV-90, MMS-ADV-91, MMS-ADV-26) is used in advance of the end of queue. - Provide PREPARE TO STOP and symbolic warning sign in advance of the control point a distance shown in table 10. - Sight distance to the end of queue should be a minimum distance provided in table 12 from the predicted end of queue for the peak period. - Where the queue is expected to be more than the distance provided in table 13 additional PREPARE TO STOP sign at the predicted end of queue (figure 5).
+- The diagrams do not depict speed reduction and advanced warning signage which must be included (see table 2.2 of AGTTM Part 3 for sign spacing). - The additional PREPARE TO STOP sign should be installed a distance provided in table 12 from the end of the queue. - It is recommended the PREPARE TO STOP sign T1-18B or Queued Traffic ahead multi-message sign (MMS-ADV-90, MMS-ADV-91, MMS-ADV-26) is used in advance of the end of queue. - Provide PREPARE TO STOP and symbolic warning sign in advance of the control point a distance shown in table 10. - Sight distance to the end of queue should be a minimum distance provided in table 12 from the predicted end of queue for the peak period. - a Marker (e.g. cone or bollard) may be placed on the shoulder at the predicted end of queue to assist in monitoring the queue lengths (figure 4). - Where the queue is expected to be more than the distance provided in table 13 additional PREPARE TO STOP sign at the predicted end of queue (figure 5).